Can Sleep Apnea Lead To Alzheimer’s Disease?

 • Reduce Screen Time: Avoid using electronics before going to bed since the blue light generated by screens might interfere with melatonin synthesis.

-• Engage in Calm Activities: If you can’t fall asleep after 20 minutes, leave the room and do something non-stimulating till you feel tired.
+• Engage in Calm Activities: If you can’t fall asleep after 20 minutes, get up and do something non-stimulating until you feel tired.
+Discover 8 mindfulness practices for seniors.

 • Limit Naps: Avoid taking long naps, particularly towards night.